 Why do supply chain providers sometimes react this way?
 In addition to managing many moving pieces, individual organizations in the supply chain have an influence on each other.
 When one misses the mark, it’s probable that at least a few others will follow suit.
 This is why supply chain management can be so difficult.
 There are many factors at play:

-- Businesses may have insufficient data about consumer demand or current trends.
+- Businesses may have insufficient consumer demand information or current trends.
 This can result in inaccurate forecasting or rash decisions made out of fear.

-- Some organizations in the supply chain may be ordering batches that are too large.
+- Some organizations in the supply chain may have a large order batching.
 They may also use automatic ordering, which can be unwise for items with high demand variance.
 Both of these practices can make the supply chain inflexible, leading to guaranteed peaks and valleys in available materials.

 - Discounts can cause those in the supply chain to order too much product, especially when consumer trends appear to be shifting.

-These are just a few examples that can lead to the failure of a supply chain to accurately meet consumer demand.
+These are just a few examples that can lead to the failure of an entire supply chain to accurately meet consumer demand.

 The bullwhip effect can lead to a lot of frustration for every organization involved.
 It can mean unreliable inventories, a sharp increase in backorders, increased costs for storing and managing product, and, worst of all, frustrated customers.